 Tax Cuts and Jobs Act of 2017: Individual Income Tax Changes

-The 2017 tax filing is nearly complete!
+The 2017 tax filing is complete and now we can turn our attention to what 2018 will have in store.
 This year we will have LOTS of planning and explanation in store as we prepare for the implementation of a host of new tax laws affecting both individual and business income taxes.
 Here are the items that we expect will impact our individual clients:

 - Doubling of the standard deduction and elimination of personal exemptions – Currently about 25% of individual taxpayers itemize expenses on their tax returns.
 With the doubling of the standard deduction to $12,000 to Single filers and $24,000 to Married Filing Jointly filers, the number of taxpayers itemizing will drop down to less than 10% of total filers.
 This will eliminate the need for many taxpayers to keep track of those pesky receipts and reporting forms when tax time comes.